serikoffBy/rsschool-cv/cv.md

 ### Contacts:<br>Tel.
 (029) 533-65-58<br>Email: kornaush@gmail.com

 ### I graduated from university in 2009.
-I started programming in 2007 and I liked doing something new.
-I am always ready to develop and learn.
+I started programming in 2007 and I liked doing something new.<br> I am always ready to develop and learn.

 ### Skills:
 * HTML